 NOTE: This list is listed in no particular order.
 The entries below are not listed according to rank or preference.

 In the opening hours of the game, a ghoul steals an important artifact from us, and we have to give it a chase to retrieve that object.
-The chase takes us through buildings, windows, scaffoldings, rooftops, and god knows where else.
+The chase takes us through buildings, windows, scaffoldings and rooftops.
 It might take several tries to actually master the entire sequence, but once you do, the chase proves to be one of the best chase sequences in a video game.
 Playing through it proves to be very exhilarating.
 Of course, not all of you can play it, so watching the video above is the next best thing.

 As buggy and frustrating as the game might be, this chase sequence is one of the most tense, thrilling chase sequences there will ever be in a video game.
 In the beginning of a sequence, you are an unarmed person, staying at an inn, and for some reason, the villagers want to hunt you down.
 They try to get through your door, but it’s bolted.
 With only a few seconds in hand, you move from room to room, locking doors behind you as you move forward, barricading the doors that cannot be bolted with anything you can find, jumping through windows.
 The chase sequence is really tense, and keeps our pulse racing.
 One of the only good things about the game, mayhap, but still, a very memorable sequence.